plone/training/mastering-plone/volto_components_sponsors.rst

   .. note::

-      Keep this common pattern in mind splitting a component in two parts: a container component to fetch data and a presentation component to render a presentation.
+      Keep this common pattern in mind: splitting a component in two parts: a container component to fetch data and a presentation component to render a presentation.